mlemiam/Vanillatmosphere/README.md

 ```
 python vanillatmosphere.py
 ```
-The local version does not use a GitHub API key, so you are limited in terms of requests.
-Later, I will add a way to add an API key in the local version.
+The local version does not use a GitHub API key by default, if you want to use it, export your token as API_TOKEN

 You can also use the tx_custom_boot.py program, which converts a payload into a .dat file for use in an sx pro.
 ```